Are you searching for the best free camping spots in Texas? If that’s the case, you’re in the right place.

 What is more, there’s a myriad of outdoor activities to enjoy here.
 Once you’re done stretching out and relaxing, you can play ball in the park, fish from the pier, or visit some of the park’s famous historical markers.

 While there are no hook-ups at Fort Anahuac Park, there are picnic areas, covered pavilions, and restrooms with showers.
-There are also plenty of trash receptacles located throughout this 40-acre park – make sure to use them and leave your free camping spot exactly as you found it.
+There are also plenty of trash receptacles located throughout this 40-acre park – make sure to use them and leave your camping spot exactly as you found it.

 2. Schreiner City Park